AnirudhJanagam/Python-Course/README.md

 # Python-Course
 Check out my website for Full Python Course with fun examples.
-Here are the sample example codes.
+Here are some sample example codes.